itzteddylicious/dotThink/README.md

 ## __Specifications__

 ### __Views__
-The project has multiple views to handle login, logout, register, create entry, delete entry, and favorite
+The project has multiple views to handle login, logout, register, create entry, delete entry, and favorite <br>
 ```Login view``` makes sure that the user is a valid user and then logs in. <br>
 ```Register view``` helps in registering the new users. <br>
 ```index view``` this view lets the user see all their entries and lets them add new entries, edit or delete existing entries, and favorite the special entries. <br>